Why should I use TEACH Services, Inc. as my publisher?

 For USA Authors:

-For those of you who receive a royalty payment and are a United States citizen, you must mail us a completed W-9 before a royalty payment will be mailed out.
+Those who receive a royalty payment and are United States citizens must mail us a completed W-9 before a royalty payment will be mailed out.
 You can find a W-9 copy online at: https://www.irs.gov/pub/irs-pdf/fw9.pdf

 For Non-USA Authors:

-U.S. tax law requires us to report royalty payments made to entities and persons residing outside of the United States and to withhold and remit taxes on such royalty payments to the IRS.
-You may also be required to report and pay taxes to your own government, but we are not involved in this process, and we must follow U.S. tax laws on this matter.
+U.S. tax law requires us to report royalty payments made to entities and persons residing outside the United States and withhold and remit taxes on such royalty payments to the IRS.
+You may also be required to report and pay taxes to your government, but we are not involved in this process and must follow U.S. tax laws.

 The standard tax-withholding rate applied to royalty payments made to residents outside of the United States is 30%.
 If you are a non-U.S. author and your country of residence has an existing income tax treaty with the U.S., provided you furnish us with a valid IRS Form W8-BEN https://www.irs.gov/pub/irs-pdf/fw8ben.pdf and/or other required documentation, you may be eligible for a reduced rate of U.S. tax withholding on the royalty payment you receive.
-Without the completed forms we are required to withhold, report, and pay 30% in taxes.
-To learn more about this requirement, please refer to the IRS 515 Publication https://www.irs.gov/pub/irs-pdf/p515.pdf and go to page 39 and 41 to find your country under the "Copyrights" section.
+We must withhold, report, and pay 30% in taxes without the completed forms.
+To learn more about this requirement, please refer to the IRS 515 Publication https://www.irs.gov/pub/irs-pdf/p515.pdf and go to pages 39 and 41 to find your country under the “Copyrights” section.

 Should I have the copyright in my name?

-When you wrote your book, your book’s content was automatically copyrighted.
+When you wrote your book, its content was automatically copyrighted.
 However, you may want to have the copyright officially filed with the Library of Congress by filling out the required paperwork yourself—there is a filing fee for this process.
 Copyright information can be found at www.copyright.gov.

 How long does it take to get my book published?